-Join us Saturday, September 23rd, for two hours of calming activity, community, and creative expression, and find mutual support from people who can understand (at least a little of) what you’ve been going through.
+Join us Saturday, November 18th, for two hours of calming activity, community, and creative expression.
+Find mutual support from people who can understand (at least a little of) what you’ve been going through.
 Take the time for yourself to begin the journey and find the path to get the life back in your life.

 Reconnect to Your Life After Loss and Get the Grief Out of Your Head, 9:45 am in Sherman Oaks, CA. Click here for more information, and to register.

 At Sheltering Tree, we work with individuals who are dealing with the impact of loss — due to a divorce, a job loss, or the death of a loved one — and who may be feeling:

 We help to guide them through this period of enormous transition, gain clarity, and get support as they learn to reconnect to the life in their life.
 We help them feel more:

 About Maryann Udel